BibleResearch/bibleresearch.github.io/src/content/posts/practical-spiritual-disciplines-why.md

 As I mentioned in the previous section, this series is designed to help you make prayer, bible study, service in the Church, etc. a regular part of your life.

 Enjoy!
 If you have any questions or feedback, feel free to <a href="mailto:floyd.hightower27@gmail.com">contact me</a>.

+Otherwise, check out the next article in this series which discusses [What is a spiritual discipline?](../practical-spiritual-disciplines-what).